 - Enumerate Blind Taste Test criteria.
 All bidders must provide the exact food items.
-Menu specifications must meet or exceed the food specifications listed in the ITB. - Indicate Blind Taste Test date, time, and place. - Indicate Bid opening date, time, and place. - Indicate number and types of meals required.
-If therapeutic meals are needed, this must be indicated in the ITB. - List nonfood items essential for the conducting of the meal service. - List extra food service items needed for the conduct of food service. - Add agency's appeal policy, which must identify recourse for unselected vendors.
+Menu specifications must meet or exceed the food specifications listed in the Invitation to Bid (ITB). - Indicate Blind Taste Test date, time, and place. - Indicate Bid opening date, time, and place. - Indicate number and types of meals required.
+If therapeutic meals are needed, this must be indicated in the ITB. - List nonfood items essential for the conducting of the meal service. - List extra food service items needed for the conduct of food service. - Add the DOEA's appeal policy, which must identify recourse for unselected vendors.